-S, Si, Fe, Na, Al, Ar, Ni.
-We assume the stellar initial mass function (IMF) by Chabrier (2003), and the mass-dependent lifetimes of Padovani and Matteucci (1993).
+(iii) Metal enrichment, as described in Tornatore et al. (2007), accounting for three different channels of enrichment, namely from SNII, SNIa, and AGB stars.
+We follow the production and evolution of 15 different chemical species: H, He, C, Ca, O, N, Ne, Mg, S, Si, Fe, Na, Al, Ar, Ni.
+We assume the stellar initial mass function (IMF) by Chabrier (2003), and the mass-dependent lifetimes of Padovani & Matteucci (1993).
 The stellar yields used in the model are the set provided in Thielemann et al. (2003) for SNIa stars and the one from Karakas (2010) for AGB stars.
-For SNII, we use the metal-dependent yields taken from Woosley and Weaver (1995) and Romano et al. (2010).
-The heavy elements produced by stellar particles in the simulations, according to this model, are then distributed to the surrounding gas particles by smoothing them onto the SPH kernel, as it is done for the other thermodynamical quantities.
+For SNII, we use the metal-dependent yields taken from Woosley & Weaver (1995) and Romano et al. (2010).
+The heavy elements produced by stellar particles in the simulations, according to this model, are then distributed to the surrounding gas particles by smoothing them on to the SPH kernel, as it is done for the other thermodynamical quantities.
 Once gas particles are enriched, the diffusion of metals is essentially due to the motion of the gas particles themselves.
 This allows metals to be circulated on large cluster scales over time.

-• Thermal feedback from supernovae as originally prescribed by Springel and Hernquist (2003) with the value of the massloading parameter equal to 2.
-Kinetic feedback from the SN is also included, in the form of galactic winds with a velocity of 350 km s^{-1} .
+(iv) Thermal feedback from SNe as originally prescribed by Springel & Hernquist (2003) with the value of the mass-loading parameter equal to 2.
+Kinetic feedback from the SN is also included, in the form of galactic winds with a velocity of 350 km s-1.

 The other run is called AGN.
-It has all the features of the CSF run but additionally includes the treatment of gas accretion onto supermassive black holes (SMBH) powering AGN feedback, for which we employ the model by Steinborn et al. (2015) (an upgrade from the original model proposed by Springel et al. 2005) that considers both hot and cold accretion (e.g., Gaspari et al. 2018).
-In this updated model, we consider both radiative and mechanical feedback that are produced via gas accretion onto SMBH, and both are released into the surrounding environment in form of thermal energy.
-The radiated energy then couples with the surrounding gas with feedback efficiency $\epsilon_f = 0.05$.
-In this model, we treat cold and hot gas accretion separately, in particular for the cold gas accretion, we boost the Bondi rate by a factor of 100 thereby mimicking the effect of the cold accretion mode (see more detailed discussion in Gaspari et al. 2017).
-For this study, we select a mass-limited sample with $M{500} > 10^{13} M{\odot}$ with at least 100 gas particles in the core regions $(r < 0.1 R{500})^2$.
-In Fig. 1 we show the cumulative distribution of cluster total mass for the AGN and CSF simulations, in terms of M{500} , at the four redshifts, z = 0, 0.5, 1, and 1.5.
+It has all the features of the CSF run but additionally includes the treatment of gas accretion on to supermassive black holes (SMBHs) powering AGN feedback, for which we employ the model by Steinborn et al. (2015) (an upgrade from the original model proposed by Springel, Di Matteo & Hernquist 2005) that considers both hot and cold accretion (e.g. Gaspari et al. 2018).
+In this updated model, we consider both radiative and mechanical feedbacks that are produced via gas accretion on to SMBH, and both are released into the surrounding environment in form of thermal energy.
+The radiated energy then couples with the surrounding gas with feedback efficiency $\varepsilon_f = 0.05$.
+In this model, we treat cold and hot gas accretion separately, in particular for the cold gas accretion, we boost the Bondi rate by a factor of 100, thereby mimicking the effect of the cold accretion mode (see more detailed discussion in Gaspari, Temi & Brighenti 2017).
+For this study, we select a mass-limited sample with $M{500} > 10^{13} \,\mathrm{M{\odot}}$ with at least 100 gas particles in the core regions $(r < 0.1R{500})^2$ In Fig. 1, we show the cumulative distribution of cluster total mass for the AGN and CSF simulations, in terms of M{500} , at the four redshifts, z = 0, 0.5, 1, and 1.5.